paulidupreez/ContactUS/README.md

 # ContactUS
-Thank you for downloading Just Today
+Thank you for downloading my new app.

 I hope that you are finding the app very helpfull.